 The cowboy was already exiting through the front door, bundled in a beige Sherpa-lined suede coat, a straw cowboy hat perched on the top of his head.
 Ben stopped for one more photograph with someone at the door, remaining cordial, but upon stepping outside, found himself alone, no cowboy, no cousins in sight.
 He’d hoped to at least extend his gratitude for the clever shuck-and-jive he’d been given.

 Deciding to head back to his hotel, he slid into his parka and wrapped the scarf around his neck and chin.
 His stomach growled and his head ached as he started down the sidewalk.
 A brisk wind picked up, swirling fresh tufts of snow into his face, and he bent his head, moving along as quickly as possible, wanting to return to the hotel and fall into bed as soon as possible.
 The resonant shrill of a car horn startled him, and he stopped in his tracks.
 A 1997 blue Dodge Ram pickup truck pulled to the curb beside him, and the cowboy inside gestured to the passenger-side door.
 As Ben pulled it open, a blast of warm air hit his tired face.
 “Hop in,” the man said.
 “I’ll give you a lift.”
-The two teenage girls were sitting together in the back seat, staring at Ben with wide eyes, giggling.
-“Don’t worry,” the cowboy assured him, an arm draped across the front seat as he leaned in closer.
+The two teenage girls were sitting together in the back seat, staring at Ben with wide eyes and giggling.
+“Don’t worry,” the cowboy assured him.
+He draped an arm across the front seat and leaned in closer.
 “They won’t bite.”

 Ben hesitated, but only for a moment.
 Oddly, getting into that Dodge seemed like the best idea of the night.
 He quickly hoisted himself up inside the cab and shut the door.